autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ### Event handling

-Accountability _events_ are submitted to the system by validator's submitting proofs of behaviour from consensus messaging on-chain.
+Accountability _events_ are submitted on-chain by validator's submitting proofs of behavior from consensus messaging.
 See [`handleEvent()`](/reference/api/aut/op-prot/#handleevent-accountability-contract) for a description of event handling logic.

 ### Event types